+2. Convection Blower

-- Convection Blower: The convection blower is mounted at the bottom rear of the appliance.
+The convection blower is mounted at the bottom rear of the appliance.
 There are 2 impellers, one on each side of the motor.
+The convection blower pushes heated air through the heat exchange system into the room.

+3. Exhaust Blower

-The convection blower pushes heated air through the heat exchange system into the room. - 3.
-Exhaust Blower: The exhaust blower is mounted on the right side of the appliance.
-The exhaust blower is designed to pull the exhaust from the appliance and push it out through the venting system. - 4.
-Feed System: The feed system is located on the right side of the appliance and can be removed as an entire assembly.
+The exhaust blower is mounted on the right side of the appliance behind the right side panel.
+The exhaust blower is designed to pull the exhaust from the appliance and push it out through the venting system.

+4. Feed System

+The feed system is located behind the firebox and can be removed as an entire assembly.
 The assembly includes the feed motor, mounting bracket, bearing and feed spring (auger).
-The hollow feed spring (auger) pulls pellets up the feed tube from the hopper area and drops them down the feed chute into the fire pot. - 5.
-Fire pot: The fire pot is made of high quality ductile iron and has a cleaning pull-out rod.
+The hollow feed spring (auger) pulls pellets up the feed tube from the hopper area and drops them down the feed chute into the fire pot.

+5. Fire pot

+The fire pot is made of high quality ductile iron and has a cleaning pull-out rod.
 The floor of the fire pot opens for cleaning when you pull out the rod.
+Be sure that the floor returns to a completely closed position or your appliance will not operate properly.

+6. Fuse

-Be sure that the floor returns to a completely closed position or your appliance will not operate properly. - Fuse: The fuse is located on the front of the junction box next to the red call light.
-The fuse will blow should a short occur and shut off power to the appliance. - 7.
-Heat Exchangers: The heat exchangers transfer hot air from the exhaust system into convection air.
-Remove the stainless steel top baffle to access the heat exchangers.
+The fuse is located on the side of the junction box above the red call light.
+The fuse will blow should a short occur and shut off power to the appliance.

+7. Heat Exchangers

+The heat exchangers transfer heat from the exhaust system into convection air.
 There are 2 clean out rods located under the heat exchangers.